maciej-bendkowski/boltzmann-brain/README.md

 Boltzmann Brain [![Build Status](https://travis-ci.org/maciej-bendkowski/boltzmann-brain.svg?branch=master)](https://travis-ci.org/maciej-bendkowski/boltzmann-brain) [![Hackage](https://img.shields.io/badge/hackage-v1.6-blue.svg)](http://hackage.haskell.org/package/boltzmann-brain) [![License](https://img.shields.io/badge/license-BSD--3-orange.svg)](https://tldrlegal.com/license/bsd-3-clause-license-(revised))
 ---------------

-*Boltzmann Brain* is a [Haskell](https://www.haskell.org/) library and standalone application meant for random generation of combinatorial structures.
+*Boltzmann Brain* is a [Haskell](https://www.haskell.org/) library and set of standalone applications meant for random generation of combinatorial structures.
 Using an **easy** and **intuitive** context-free text input representing a combinatorial specification of rational or algebraic objects, *Boltzmann Brain* allows its users to:

-- **sample** random structures following the given input specification;
+- **sample** random structures following the given input specification, and
-- **visualize** sampled objects using the [GraphViz](https://www.graphviz.org/) graph visualization software, and finally
  - **compile** a self-contained, dedicated analytic sampler for **optimal sampling efficiency**.

 Remarkably, using *Boltzmann Brain* it is possible to **control the outcome distribution** of generated objects and, in particular, skew it to one needs.
 You provide the target distribution, we handle the sampling process for you!

 **If you can specify it, you can sample it!**